 Teaching is not an easy career.
 I know people laugh at me sometimes when I say this, but I had no idea how difficult teaching would be as a student considering a career in teaching.
 And I would guess anyone who isn’t already a teacher has no idea how difficult teaching is.
 It is extremely challenging.
 I want to share my struggles and my successes.
 I want to show people what it takes to be a teacher.
-I want to discuss teaching with other teachers and community members (because, really, I never actually can get enough of talking about teaching, just ask any of my friends who aren’t teachers).
+I want to discuss teaching with other teachers and community members (because, really, I never actually can get enough of talking about teaching, just ask any of my friends who are (and aren’t) teachers).
 I want to learn and try new things and also share what I have learned along the way.
 A large part of this blog will be dedicated to my life as a teacher: the beautiful; the good; the bad; and even the ugly (hey, politics, I’m looking at you!).
-I’m starting a new chapter in my twelfth year teaching (if you count my year of student teaching and two years as a TA in college, which I often do because I did all the things I do now, just for free).
-I say this every year, but I really wish I had started blogging before this past school year because it really has been my best teaching year yet, but I guess it’s better late than never.
-I am continuing the challenge of teaching AP Literature (my fifth), and embracing the challenge of teaching AVID elective for the first time next year.
-I’m also pushing myself to truly reflect on how far I’ve come in my teaching by taking on a section of gen-ed freshmen for the first time in a long time.
+I’m starting a new chapter in my fourteenth year of teaching (if you count my year of student teaching and two years as a TA in college, which I often do because I did all the things I do now, just for free).
+I say this every year, but I really wish I had started blogging sooner–especially pre-COVID–but I guess it’s better late than never.
+I am embracing the challenge of teaching at a new high school this year, and for the first time in a long time, I’m teaching gen-ed freshmen.
 This blog will be as much a reflection of that journey as it will be a resource (at least I hope) for others.

 If you read Life’s a Tripp before (I promise, those missing posts will be coming back in some form or another soon), this category is a new one to the blog.
 It feels a bit presumptuous for me to declare to the world that I hope to inspire others, but, ultimately, that is my goal.
 I’d also like to inspire myself in the process, too.
 I’m a perfectionist, and I often feel like I can’t start or continue something because it isn’t exactly perfect.
 No more.
 This category encompasses every category and serves as a reminder to me to remain true to myself in the process but also to embrace the imperfections along the way.